Ecological-Complexity-Lab/lab_website/network_course/index.md

 * Multilayer networks
 * Network dynamics

-# Course goals
-Provide students with:
-1. An understanding of the (ecological) theory underlying the structure and dynamics of complex systems.
-2. Tools to perform network analysis on a variety of network types.
-3. Skills: programming and analysis of network data, advanced paper reading, presenting research, scientific writing.

 # Prerequisits
 The only prerequisite is knowledge in programming (preferably in R, which is the language we will use).
 The course is general, as is the discipline of network science.
 Therefore, it is suitable for stuents who are interested in multiple aspects of biology.
 However, examples and some theory are focused on ecology.
 An introduction to ecology course is recommended, but not required.
 Knowledge in linear algebra is recommended, but not required.